NotMRGH/DatabaseCloner/README.md

 # Database Cloner

-A Java-based database backup and restore utility that supports both MongoDB and MySQL.
-Easily create scheduled backups and restore databases with multi-threading support.
+A Java-based database backup and restore utility that supports MongoDB, MySQL, and SQLite.
+Easily create scheduled backups, restore databases with multi-threading support, and receive backups via Telegram with SOCKS5 proxy support.

 ## Features